m4tt72/ColorThiefPlugin/README.md

 A Flutter plugin that grabs the dominant color or a representative color palette from an image.

+It's used in [12 Colors](https://play.google.com/store/apps/details?id=dev.m4tt72.twelvecolors) android app.

-*Note*: This plugin is still under development.
+*Note*: This plugin is still under development iOS is not currently supported.
 [Feedback welcome](https://github.com/m4tt72/ColorThiefPlugin/issues) and [Pull Requests](https://github.com/m4tt72/ColorThiefPlugin/pulls) are most welcome!

 ## Example